Common Issues and Troubleshooting

 In Android, please also check if gradle sign is being used for the selected build variant.
 If gradle sign works alongside with Appcircle signing, you will receive multiple APKs.

-The master version of any artifact deployed from the Build to the Distribute module is stored within the build artifacts section.
-Once you delete such a version from the Distribute module, only the reference is removed and the binary is still available within the build artifacts of the related build.
+The master version of any artifact deployed from the Build to the Testing Distribution is stored within the build artifacts section.
+Once you delete such a version from the Testing Distribution, only the reference is removed and the binary is still available within the build artifacts of the related build.
 You also need to remove the binary from the build artifacts to save storage.

 On some distributed apps, the Access Denied error can be bypassed by one of these steps: